Literature: Charlie and the Chocolate Factory aka: Charlie Andthe Chocolate Factory

 Bedlam House: The saga of Miss Bigelow (see Oral Fixation below) suggests she wound up in one of these, in that she "spent her life shut up in some/Disgusting sanatorium."

-Big Labyrinthine Building: The factory; it has hundreds upon hundreds of rooms and corridors and it's clear that between the novel and its sequel the visitors are only privy to a tiny fraction of them thus far.
+Big Labyrinthine Building: The factory; it has hundreds upon hundreds of rooms and corridors.
+Between the novel and its sequel the visitors are only privy to a tiny fraction of them.

 Billions of Buttons: The Great Glass Elevator is lined with buttons, with one for every room of the massive factory and others serving other functions (such as the notorious "Up and Out").